NSLS-II/docs/source/examples/retrieving-data.rst

     RE = RunEngine({})
     RE.subscribe_lossless('all', mds.insert)

+The first step is always retrieving the metadata; from there, we can retrieve the data itself.

-We'll preface this example by generating some example data.
+We'll preface this example by running a scan to generate some example data.

 .. ipython:: python